 Audited courses will not appear on any transcript, formal or informal, as no credit is awarded.
 Registered auditors receive class instruction, learning management system access and library privileges.
 Being an auditor at the University of Colorado Boulder does not guarantee eligibility for regular degree or nondegree status.

 Note: Admitted degree students, either enrolled or suspended, are not permitted to audit courses.
-If an admitted degree student is interested in participating in a class without receiving credit, the student must enroll in the course for no credit.
+If an admitted degree student is interested in participating in a class without receiving credit, the student must enroll in the course and request to take the course as no-credit.
+A course must be offered with the student option grading basis to be eligible for no-credit.
 Courses taken for no credit are assessed the same tuition rate as courses taken for credit.

 Community members age 18–54 can register for the Community Auditors program through Continuing Education by completing the Community Auditor Registration Form on the Community Auditors webpage.
 Contact email@example.com or call 303-492-5148 for more information.